Darryl Ann's Story

 “I didn't know how to handle motherhood and being a wife.
 A neighbor used to come to the house and we'd watch soap operas.
 One day she brought some crack over and I instantly fell in love with it.”

 From that point on, Darryl Ann’s life spiraled out of control.
 “I'm one of the mothers who abandoned her children and left a good marriage in pursuit of crack.
 Those things I still grieve, and no matter how much clean time I have, that's where I need Jesus because the pain is too great.”

 “I was an older woman living out on the street by myself.
 I was homeless, sleeping under the I-90 bridge.
-I can't tell you how many times I've been beat up, molested, or raped.”
+I can't tell you how many times I've been abused.”